 Step 1: Upload video

-Open the Kapwing subtitle maker and upload your video.
+Open the Kapwing Studio and upload your video.
 You can either select the video from your computer or you can import the video from a URL, if it’s already posted on YouTube, Instagram, or another website.

-If you’re on a computer, Kapwing also an option to upload an SRT file, if you already have subtitles created on another site (like YouTube or Rev).
-You can then burn the .SRT captions directly into the video so that they appear on any social media platform.
+- If you’re on a computer, Kapwing also an option to upload an SRT file, if you already have subtitles created on another site (like YouTube or Rev).
+You can then burn the .SRT captions directly into the video so that they appear permanently when you publish on Instagram.

 Once all of the text has been added, start your video over and time out the subtitles so that they’re aligned with the audio.
 On a computer, use the space bar to start and stop the video.
 You can change the start and end time of each subtitle by dragging the sliders or clicking the “Set to current time” button below the timestamp as the video plays.